The First Day of the Week

 Through a vision, John was projected into the future, and Christ revealed to him what was going to take place at the end of the age.

-The word 'revelation' means to reveal.
+The word revelation means to reveal.
 Christ revealed the future to John, and John recorded it in the Book of Revelation.
 Thus, we can plainly see that this scripture has nothing to do with worshiping on a certain day of the week; it has to do with a prophecy for the future.

-Even though the first day of the week is mentioned in seven out of the eight texts we have reviewed, there is not a formal Sunday worship service mentioned in any of them, and there is nothing mentioned in any of these texts that shows the first day of the week being observed in the place of the seventh-day Sabbath.
+Even though the first day of the week is mentioned in seven out of the eight texts we have reviewed, there is not a formal Sunday worship service mentioned in any of them, and there is nothing mentioned in any of these texts which show the first day of the week being observed in the place of the seventh-day Sabbath.
 Therefore, we can conclude that these scriptures do not justify the replacement of the seventh-day Sabbath with the first day of the week as a day for worshiping God.